-Persons who received SSI Cash in the past may be eligible for SSI MAO in the Disabled Adult Child (DAC), Disabled Widow/Widower (DWW); or Pickle category.
-Check the table below to see if the person meets the requirement for any of these groups:
+Persons who received SSI Cash in the past may be eligible for SSI MAO in the Disabled Adult Child (DAC), Disabled Widow/Widower (DWW), or Pickle category.
+Use the table below to see if the person meets the requirement for any of these groups:

-To qualify for The person Disabled Adult Child (DAC) Received Supplemental Security Income (SSI) benefits on the basis of blindness or disability before reaching age 22; and Became ineligible for SSI-Cash because of the amount of their Social Security DAC benefit (see MA511).
-Disabled Widow/Widower (DWW) At any time since January 1, 1991: Received SSI or State Supplementary Payments (SSP); Received an SSI or SSP benefit for the month before the Social Security DWW benefit began; and ■□Became ineligible for the SSI or SSP benefit because of the amount of the Social Security DWW benefit (see MA512).
-Pickle At any time since April 1977:
+To qualify for The person must have Disabled Adult Child (DAC) Received Supplemental Security Income (SSI) benefits on the basis of blindness or disability before reaching age 22; and Become ineligible for SSI Cash because of the amount of their Social Security DAC benefit (see MA511).
+Disabled Widow/Widower (DWW) At any time since January 1, 1991: Received SSI or State Supplementary Payments (SSP); Received an SSI or SSP benefit for the month before the Social Security DWW benefit began; and Become ineligible for the SSI or SSP benefit because of the amount of the Social Security DWW benefit (see MA512).
+Pickle At any time since April 1977: Received SSI or SSP benefits AND Social Security benefits at the same time for at least one month; and

-Received SSI or SSP benefits AND Social Security benefits at the same time for at least one month; and While receiving both Social Security and SSI or SSP, became ineligible for the SSI or SSP benefit.
+While receiving both Social Security and SSI or SSP, become ineligible for the SSI or SSP benefit.
+SSI OF SSP Deficill.